HES-XPLAIN/hes-xplain.github.io/docs/notebooks.md

     * Go to the [Docker website](https://www.docker.com/)
     * Download the appropriate Docker Desktop version for your operating system (:simple-windows11: :simple-apple: :simple-linux:).
     * Open a terminal or command prompt and run `docker version` to verify the installation.
+    * Ensure Docker Desktop is running.
-    * Download the Docker Compose files on this page and launch them with `docker compose up`.
+    * Download the Docker Compose files on this page and launch them with `docker compose up -f path/to/docker-compose.yml`.

 ## Sport Image Classification